-- 5. The Competition is open to teams comprised of two to four law school students and only one coach. - 6.
-Students must be enrolled, on a full-time or part-time basis, at a law school, provided that: - a. the student has not been admitted or licensed to practice law in the United States; - b. the student, if a registered patent practitioner (i.e., a patent agent), was registered no more than three years before the year of the competition (for example, for 2025, the student was registered on or after January 1, 2022); - c. the student is enrolled at the institution during the 2024-2025 academic year; and - d. the student is not currently an employee of the USPTO.
+- 5. The Competition is open to teams consisting of two to four law school students and only one coach. - 6.
+Students must be enrolled, on a full-time or part-time basis, at a law school or in a program under the auspices of a law school (see Rule 9), provided that: - a. the student has not been admitted or licensed to practice law in the United States; - b. the student, if a registered patent practitioner (i.e., a patent agent), was registered no more than three years before the year of the competition (for example, for 2025, the student was registered on or after January 1, 2022); - c. the student is enrolled at the institution during the 2024-2025 academic year;